CriTMx/modulartrinkets/README.md

 **<u>Project Roadmap:</u>**

-_(A ✓ (checkmark) indicates a goal that has been fully met.
-A ⦿ indicates a bug to be fixed in the mentioned goal.
-Incomplete goal otherwise.)
-(This section will be regularly updated with more goals, completed goals, bugged goals and so on.)_
+✅ indicates a goal that has been fully met. <br>
+🟠 indicates a partially implemented or buggy feature. <br>
+❌ indicates an unmet goal.

-- ✓ Implement mod base.
+- ✅ Implement mod base.
-- Implement automation of texture generation for trinkets of varied material bases.
+- 🟠 Implement automation of texture generation for trinkets of varied material bases.
-- Implement automation of texture generation for embedded gems in trinkets.
+- ❌ Implement automation of texture generation for embedded gems in trinkets.
+- ❌ Create a dedicated Trinket Crafting Interface.
-- Implement basic armor effects for each trinket.
+- ❌ Implement basic armor effects for each trinket.
-- Implement additional armor effects (gem embedding effects) for each gem.
+- ❌ Implement additional armor effects (gem embedding effects) for each gem.
+- ❌ Implement JEI compatibility
-- Implement Curios compatibility.
+- ❌ Implement Curios compatibility.
-- Connect with other mods to create a universally supported modular trinket crafting.
+- ❌ Connect with other mods' APIs to create an extensively supported modular trinket crafting.

-- Create a dedicated Trinket Crafting Interface.
-- More coming soon
+More coming soon!